 What the CDC recommends.

-The CDC recommends that you use a broad spectrum sunscreen with SPF 15+ at least.
-I prefer SPF 30+ personally because of the increased protection it offers.
+The CDC recommends using a broad-spectrum sunscreen with SPF 15+ at least.
+Personally, I prefer SPF 30+ because of the increased protection it offers.
 Do your best to avoid spray on sunscreen, it is hard to keep children from breathing in or ingesting some of the product.

 Choose Wisely When It Comes To Sunscreen.

-Even some of the safest types of sunscreen contain at least some potentially harmful chemicals.
-Using a sunscreen above SPF 50+ is not recommended as they tend to get used improperly.
-Higher SPF sunscreens contain a higher concentrated amount of chemicals and do not provide the balance of protection from UVA and UVB rays as lower SPF sunscreens.
+Even some of the safest types of sunscreen contain potentially harmful chemicals.
+Using sunscreen above SPF 50+ is not recommended, as it tends to be used improperly.
+Higher SPF sunscreens contain a higher concentration of chemicals and do not provide the balance of protection from UVA and UVB rays as lower SPF sunscreens.

 This one is hard for me to write about as it is one of the most horrifying things I can imagine as a parent.
 761 children have died due to pediatric vehicular heat stroke since 1998.
-There have been at least 18 cases documented already this year.
-54% of the incidences were result of a caregiver forgetting a child in the car.
+There have already been at least 18 cases documented this year.
+54% of the incidences were the result of a caregiver forgetting a child in the car.
 More than half of the children were ages 2 and under.
-To me this is absolutely unbelievable as I wonder to myself how could a human being simply FORGET a child in the car.
+This is absolutely unbelievable, and I wonder how a human being could FORGET a child in the car.

 Statistically, it is possible.